Attacking Masked Cryptographic Implementations: Information-Theoretic Bounds: Application to Hamming Weight Leakages with Additive White Gaussian Noise

-Monte-Carlo simulation is a well-known method to estimate expectations of a function under certain distribution by repeated random sampling, where the importance sampling can be used to improve the efficiency and speedup the convergence procedure~\cite[Chap.~29]{DBLP:books/daglib/0013517}.

-By Monte-Carlo simulation, we can estimate the first term $H(\Y|\T)$ in subtractions~\eqref{eqn-IXYT} by randomly drawing $N_C$ samples.
-Particularly, equipped with importance sampling, we have
+As the number of traces $q$ gets very large, direct integration to evaluate mutual information becomes infeasible.
+Monte-Carlo simulation is a well-known method to estimate expectations of a function under certain distribution by repeated random sampling.
+We can then estimate the first term $H(\Y|\T)$ in~\eqref{eqn-IXYT} by randomly drawing $N_C$ samples:

 where each $(\mathbf{t}^j, \mathbf{y}^j)$, for $1\leq j\leq N_C$, is drawn randomly.
 The estimation in \eqref{eqn:hyt:est} is sound based on the law of large numbers~\cite[Chap.
 3]{information_theory} and it has been numerically verified in~\cite{DBLP:journals/tches/CheriseyGRP19}.
 Similarly, $H(\Y|\U)$ can be estimated using Monte-Carlo simulation by $H(\Y|\U)= - \frac1{N_C} \sum_{j=1}^{N_C} \log p(\mathbf{y}^j|\mathbf{u}^j)$.